VSP, 3D modeling and AR welcome the new era of personalized CMF surgery

 The promises digital workflows hold for CMF surgery

-However, the digital transformation of CMF surgery is well underway.
-Just as the introduction of plates and screws once revolutionized trauma care, today’s digital technologies are poised to become the new standard.
-As costs decrease and accessibility improve, we can expect these tools to be integrated into routine practice.
+Nonetheless, the digital transformation of CMF surgery is well underway.
+Just as the introduction of plates and screws once revolutionized trauma care, today’s digital technologies are poised to become a new standard.
+As costs decrease and accessibility improve, these tools will increasingly become more integrated into standards of care.
 The journey is ongoing, but the direction is clear: a future where technology and surgical expertise work hand in hand for the benefit of every patient.

 About the author: